pyxem/kikuchipy/doc/visualizing_patterns.rst

 Plot master patterns
 ====================

-:class:`~kikuchipy.signals.ebsd_master_pattern.EBSDMasterPattern` objects can
-be navigated along their energy axis and/or the their northern/southern
+:class:`~kikuchipy.signals.EBSDMasterPattern` objects can be navigated along their energy axis and/or the their northern/southern hemisphere:
-hemisphere:

 .. code-block:: python